YashB63/GFG-Daily-Questions/README.md

     If no such number exists, return -1.

     Note: Numbers and words are separated by spaces only.

     It is guaranteed that there are no leading zeroes in the answer.

+Day 203:

+  Q1: Print Bracket Number:

+    Given a string str, the task is to find the bracket numbers,
+    i.e., for each bracket in str,
+    return i if the bracket is the i^th opening or closing bracket
+    to appear in the string.

+  Q2: Minimum Jumps:

+    Given an array arr[] of size n of non-negative integers.

+    Each array element represents the maximum length of the jumps that can be made forward from that element.

+    This means if arr[i] = x, then we can jump any distance y such that y ≤ x.

+    Find the minimum number of jumps to reach the end of the array starting from the first element.

+    If an element is 0, then you cannot move through that element.

+    Note: Return -1 if you can't reach the end of the array.

+  Q3: Sort 0s, 1s and 2s:

+    Given an array of size N containing only
+    0s, 1s, and 2s; sort the array in
+    ascending order.